 Staying at the Grand Californian Hotel

-Guests staying at Disney’s Grand Californian Hotel have their own security line for getting into Downtown Disney as well as directly into California Adventure.
+Guests staying at Disney’s Grand Californian Hotel have their own security line for getting into Downtown Disney as well as direct access into California Adventure.
 It’s wonderfully convenient.
 An option to add to your reservation at the Grand is Craftsman’s Club access (depending on availability).
 They’ve got you set for breakfast, lunch, dinner, snacks and dessert, as well as fireworks viewing from their balcony, complete with music.

 Staying at Disney’s Grand Californian is really a treat if you have it in your budget.
 There are lots of other great Good Neighbor Hotels for you to choose from though, so don’t think that your experience at Disneyland or California Adventure with kids must including staying on property; it’s just nice if you can.